 In life, total health includes an awareness of our physical and mental selves.
 In yoga, by using our breath we learn to connect our minds to our bodies.
 As we get more connected (not just in class, but overall), we end up making healthier lifestyle choices which can lead to overall happiness.

 Let's face it, the way we live should not be exclusivelyt about our diet and looks.
 By performing yoga asanas (postures), pranayama (breathing), and meditation (relaxation), we relieve the stress of our everyday lives.
 Yoga creates a space in our heads to listen.
 And it makes sense!
 Think about it: we will care for our bodies because we now know what it really wants.
 We will enjoy ourselves more because we’re always aware of how we feel.
 We will choose places, situations and things which will enhance these good feelings within ourselves.
-Are you with us?
+Are you with me?

 "Yoga teaches us to cure what need not be endured"